-Multiple animal tracking (Zhang, Gao, Xiao, & Fan, 2023), a variation of multi-object tracking (MOT, Dendorfer et al. (2021)), is important in order to maintain identities of animals throughout behavioural experiments.
+Multiple animal tracking (Zhang et al., 2023), a variation of multi-object tracking (MOT, Dendorfer et al. (2021)), is important in order to maintain identities of animals throughout behavioural experiments.

-Romero-Ferrero et al. (2019) and Heras, Romero-Ferrero, Hinz, and de Polavieja (2019) use the software idtracker.ai (Ferrero et al., 2017) to track up to 100 zebrafish in 2D at once.
+Romero-Ferrero et al. (2019) and Heras et al. (2019) use the software idtracker.ai (Ferrero et al., 2017) to track up to 100 zebrafish in 2D at once.
 The software needs to know the number of individuals beforehand since it performs individual identification in each frame.
 TRex (Walter & Couzin, 2021) is capable of tracking up to 256 individuals while estimating the 2D head and rear positions of animals.
 It achieves real-time tracking using background subtraction.
 Zhang et al. (2023) provides a multi-animal tracking benchmark in the wild.
-The benchmark includes 58 sequences with around 25K frames containing ten common animal categories with 33 target objects on average for tracking.
+The benchmark includes 58 sequences with around 25 K frames containing ten common animal categories with 33 target objects on average for tracking.
 Pedersen et al. (2020) provides a zebrafish tracking benchmark in 3D.
 The benchmark includes 3D data of up to ten zebrafish recorded in an aquarium.

-Frameworks for Animal Pose Estimation and Identity Tracking.
-For applications in biological experiments of multiple individuals, the problem of posture estimation and tracking often goes hand in hand, because the posture of multiple individuals alone will not be meaningful if the identities are not maintained.
+Frameworks for Animal Pose Estimation and Identity Tracking For applications in biological experiments of multiple individuals, the problem of posture estimation and tracking often goes hand in hand, because the posture of multiple individuals alone will not be meaningful if the identities are not maintained.
 Existing posture estimation frameworks also provide identity tracking, but are often limited to 2D.

 DeepLabCut (Lauer et al., 2022) splits the workflow in local and global animal tracking.
-For local animal tracking they build on SORT (Bewley, Ge, Ott, Ramos, & Upcroft, 2016), a simple online tracking approach.
+For local animal tracking they build on SORT (Bewley et al., 2016)), a simple online tracking approach.
 For animals that are closely interacting or in case of occlusions they introduce a global tracking method by optimizing the local tracklets with a global minimization problem using multiple cost functions on the basis of the animals' shape or motion.
-SLEAP (Pereira et al., 2022) also uses a tracker based on Kalman filter or flow shift inspired by Xiao, Wu, and Wei (2018) for candidate generation to track multiple individuals.
+SLEAP (Pereira et al., 2022) also uses a tracker based on Kalman filter or flow shift inspired by Xiao et al. (2018) for candidate generation to track multiple individuals.